teachingaway/teachingaway.github.io/_posts/2014-09-24-jekyll-blog-like-a-hacker.md

 ---

-<p class="big-text">Jekyll and Github reflect our values as a law firm - simplicity, efficiency, and open source collaboration.
-We dropped Wordpress because it was too slow and cumbersome for our simple law blog.</p>
+<p class="big-text">Jekyll and Github reflect our values as a law firm: simplicity, efficiency, and open source collaboration.</p>

 Jekyll is a lightweight static website generator.
 It's speed and elegance convinced me to switch our law firm website over from Wordpress.
 Wordpress is slow.
 When a user hits a Wordpress site, Wordpress queries a database for instructions on how to build the website, builds it, serves it, and then forgets everything.
 When the next visitor shows up, Wordpress starts over from scratch.[^1] Wordpress is the big-law of content management systems: happy to waste time by repeating mundane tasks.